ucscode/EasyAdmin-Ultimate/docs/features/modal-service.md

-# ModalService
+# Modal Service

-The `ModalService` in EasyAdminUltimate provides functionality to display modal dialogs in a manner similar to Symfony's flash messages but tailored for more interactive and persistent displays.
-This service allows you to define and manage modals that can be shown once or persistently across different parts of your application.
+The `ModalService` in EasyAdminUltimate offers the ability to present modal dialogs.
+While it shares similarities with the flash messages feature in Symfony, it's specifically designed for more engaging and enduring displays.
+This service empowers you to establish and control modals that can be displayed either once or continuously throughout various sections of your application.

 ## Features

-### 1. Display Modals
-ModalService facilitates the display of modal dialogs to convey important messages, forms, or user interactions without navigating away from the current page.
+- **Display Modals:** ModalService facilitates the display of modal dialogs to convey important messages, forms, or user interactions without need to explicitly write javascript code

-### 2. Customizable Content
-You can customize modal content, including headers, buttons, and additional features to suit specific application needs.
+- **Customizable Content:** You can customize modal content, including headers, buttons, and additional features to suit specific application needs.

-### 3. Persistent Display
-Modals can be configured to persist across page loads until dismissed by the user, providing a persistent way to communicate information or gather user input.
+- **Persistent Display:** Modals can be configured to persist across page loads, providing a persistent way to communicate information or gather user input.

 ## Example Usage